coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 For stability we set fixed version numbers for Ruby and the Ruby gems.

+Please update only one or few components in each commit, instead of "everything at once".
+This makes debugging problems much easier.
+In particular, if we find a problem later, we can use "git bisect" to easily and quickly find the cause.

 #### Updating Ruby gems

 We use the bundler Ruby gem package management system (<http://bundler.io>);